Fosowl/AREA/README.md

 # AREA
 Project made using ReactJS, NodeJS and React native.

-Made by QU35T, Fosowl, smbss1, Julie
+Made by Alexis, Fosowl, Samuel, Julie